stephenberry/glaze/README.md

 *Performance caveats: [simdjson](https://github.com/simdjson/simdjson) and [yyjson](https://github.com/ibireme/yyjson) are great, but they experience major performance losses when the data is not in the expected sequence or any keys are missing (the problem grows as the file size increases, as they must re-iterate through the document).*

-*Also, [simdjson](https://github.com/simdjson/simdjson) and [yyjson](https://github.com/ibireme/yyjson) both do not support automatic escaped string handling, so if any of the currently non-escaped strings in this benchmark were to contain an escape, the code would error.*
+*Also, [simdjson](https://github.com/simdjson/simdjson) and [yyjson](https://github.com/ibireme/yyjson) do not support automatic escaped string handling, so if any of the currently non-escaped strings in this benchmark were to contain an escape, the escapes would not be handled.*

 [ABC Test](https://github.com/stephenberry/json_performance) shows how simdjson has poor performance when keys are not in the expected sequence: